top of page

 Dr Miranda Bradley is an accredited Shared Care Maternity Affiliate with many public hospitals in Melbourne.

-An alternative to Shared Care is what Dr Miranda Bradley calls "Supplementary Antenatal Care".
-This additional care is great for women who have their antenatal care managed by another provider such as a public hospital or private obstetrician, but want some extra physical and/or mental health support or parenting preparation support throughout their pregnancy.
+She also provides Supplementary Antenatal care for women have their antenatal care managed by another provider such as a public hospital or private obstetrician, but want some extra physical and/or mental health support or parenting preparation support throughout their pregnancy.

 Do I need a referral to book an appointment?